-Studying Counseling Psychology is not just about understanding others.
+A Master’s in Counseling Psychology degree centers on working with patients.
+You may learn how to assess mental health challenges.
+Then, plan a treatment approach to improve patient well-being.
+Studying counseling is not just about understanding others.
 Most programs help you get to know yourself, too.
-Expect to evaluate your own strengths and how you can use them to counsel patients in an ethical manner.
+Expect to evaluate your own strengths and pursue human growth.
+You’ll be ready to help your patients thrive.

 written by Shannon Fandler

 What Can You Do with a Masters in Counseling Psychology?

 You could pursue community and social service career paths.
 Look for these in a variety of settings.
 Like a private practice.
 Or a community counseling center.